Jack Sabiiti: Early life and education

 Sabiiti was born in Mparo Parish, Rwamucucu Sub-county, Kabale District on 27 April 1947 in an Anglican family of the Bakiga.
 He is the second of five children and a brother to the late Dr. Jimmy Kamugisha.
 His father, Festo Bakainaga was an agricultural extension worker and his mother, Tabitha Rwomushana, a nurse.
 His paternal grandfather, Sirasi Kikooko, was a Gombolola chief and his maternal grandfather, Tomasi Rwomushana, a Saza chief.

-He received his primary education in his home district of Kabale at Kihanga Primary School and Nyakisoroza Primary School where he was a prefect and once led a demonstration against a teacher of arithmetic whom apparently "was not up to the job".
+He received his primary education in his home district of Kabale at Kihanga Primary School and Nyakisoroza Primary School where he was a prefect and once led a demonstration against a teacher of arithmetic who apparently "was not up to the job".
 He attained his PLE certification in 1961 and then joined Kigezi High School where he first met Bank of Uganda governor Emmanuel Tumusiime-Mutebile and attained a Junior Secondary School Certificate in 1963.

 In 1964, he joined Old Kampala Senior Secondary School for his senior school education, attaining a UCE certification in 1967 and a UACE certification in 1969.
 At the public high school, he was a student leader, the chairperson of the school debating society and a member of the drama club.

 Sabiiti further advanced to Makerere University where he had a failed bid at the guild presidency and graduated in 1973 with a Bachelor of Arts in Political science and Public administration.
 In 1977, he joined Dalhousie University on a scholarship and attained a Master of Public Administration in 1978.
 At the Canadian institution, he was a member of International Students Committee.

 In 1982, Sabiiti trained as a military officer in Libya during the Ugandan Bush War and over the years, he acquired various certifications that included among others, the following: a policies and management of state oil and mining industries certificate from Duke University in 1993; a project appraisals and analysis certificate from American University in 1994; a result oriented management certificate from Uganda Management Institute (UMI) in 1998; a procurement and financial management certificate from the Eastern and Southern African Management Institute (ESAMI) in 1999; a local government finance and management certificate from the Institute for Public-Private Partnerships (IP3) in 2003 and a local environmental management certificate from LIFE Academy in 2005.